 Cut the Apron Shape

-Cut the top corners of the muslin piece in the same way.
+Repeat on the other side.
+Then, cut the top corners of the muslin piece in the same way.

 Make the Apron Straps

-Use a safety pin or bodkin to turn the tubes right-side-out.
-Press the seams open so they lay flat with the seam at one edge.
-Topstitch both sides of each strap 1/16" from the edge.
+Use a safety pin or bodkin to turn the tubes right side out.
+Press the seams open, so they lie flat with the seam at one edge.
+Topstitch both sides of each strap 1/16 inch from the edge.

 Sew the Straps and the Backing Together

 Lay the front pieces out right side up.